bomaidea/courses/course0-shell/course0.md

 command [<parameters> [<parameters> [...]]]
 ```

+If you insert an `#` all the following code will never be executed.

 ## set 1 - file system

 All the UNIX based file systems have a similar tree structure: